List of cinemas in Thailand: Apex

 The Apex Group of cinemas comprise the Lido, Scala and Siam theaters in Siam Square in Bangkok.
 The company is owned by the Tansacha family and is headed by Nanta Tansacha.
 The theaters were built in the late 1960s and have changed little since, making possible a retro movie-going experience that can't be found at the shopping-mall multiplexes.
 The theaters tend to not be as crowded as the other cinemas in central Bangkok, and it's usually possible to obtain the most-desired seating just minutes before showtime.
 The Apex cinemas not only show first-run Hollywood films, but also many art films, which is unique in Thailand, other than the House theater on Royal City Avenue.
 Among the events exclusive to the Apex is the annual Little Big Film Project, in which a series of foreign independent films are shown over the course of several weeks.

-Coliseum Multiplex
+Coliseum Cineplex

-Coliseum Multiplex is a chain of movie theaters in Southern Thailand.
+Coliseum Cineplex is a chain of movie theaters in Southern Thailand.

-Major Cineplex Group
+Major Cineplex

-Major Cineplex, combined with the EGV chain, is the largest operator of cinemas in Thailand.
+Major Cineplex combined with the EGV chain, is the largest operator of cinemas in Thailand.
 Its operations are concentrated in Bangkok.
-Major Cineplex's cinemas are divided into five brands which are Major Cineplex, Major Cinema, Paragon Cineplex, Paradise Cineplex and Esplanade Cineplex.
+Major Cineplex's cinemas are divided into five brands which are Major, Major Cineplex, Major Cinema, EGV, Paragon Cineplex, Quartier CineArt, ICON Cineconic and Esplanade Cineplex.